AugustNagro/scalajs-ng/README.md

 - whitebox functionality
     - Cannot get the fully qualified name of an annotee.
 Therefore all companion objects are thrown under "annots.itsName_" which will cause namespace collisions for same-named components in different pacakges.
     - No TypeTags, etc
 - Classes can only expand into themselves and an eponymous companion.
-The `@Data` annotation cannot be currently implemented due to this restriction.
+Angulate2's `@Data` annotation cannot be currently implemented due to this restriction.
 - No named params allowed when annotating (ex. `@Component(selector = "gg")` doesn't compile)

 ## Benefits